schappim/mBot-Gitbook/section-2-chapter-6-options-for-programming-your-mbot.md

 ### mBlock

 The first one, mBlock is an application that runs on a Windows or Macintosh computers.
 Like all mBot programming options, mBlock allows you to write programs using the popular graphical programming language Scratch.
 In Scratch, instead of writing a program using text commands, you arrange blocks on a canvas.
 Each block represents a programming function.
-By combining together the appropriate block, you can build programs, and then upload them to your mBot.
+By combining together the appropriate blocks, you can build programs, and then upload them to your mBot.
 You will learn a lot about Scratch and its blocks later in this book.

 ![](/assets/2017-03-17_16-33-42.png)